MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="end"></a>  basic_string_view::end

-Returns an iterator that points to one past the last element.
+Returns a random-access const_iterator that points to one past the last element.

 ```cpp
 constexpr const_iterator end() const noexcept;